tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/控制台指南/对象管理/设置对象标签_intl_en.md

 ## Overview

 The object tagging feature is designed to help you group and manage objects in your bucket.
-You can add key-value pairs for your object as its identifier.
+You can add key-value pairs for your object as its tags.
 An object tag is made up of a `tagKey`, `=`, and `tagValue` (for example, `group = IT`).
 You can set, query, and delete tags for a specified object.

 >!
 Object tagging is a billable service.
-For detailed pricing, please see [Product Pricing](https://intl.cloud.tencent.com/pricing/cos).
+For detailed pricing, see [Product Pricing](https://intl.cloud.tencent.com/pricing/cos).

 Keep the following restrictions in mind when you use object tagging:

 - You can add up to 10 different tags for one object.
 - A tag key cannot start with `qcs:`, `project`, or any other system reserved characters.
 - Tag keys and tag values are case-sensitive.
-Both of them can be 1-127 UTF-8 characters in length, containing letters, spaces, digits, and special characters `+, -, =, ., _, :, /, @`.
+Both of them can be 1-127 UTF-8 characters in length, containing letters, spaces, digits, and special characters `+ - = . _ : / @`.

-For more restrictions, please see [Object Tagging Overview](https://intl.cloud.tencent.com/document/product/436/35665).
+For more restrictions, see [Object Tagging Overview](https://intl.cloud.tencent.com/document/product/436/35665).

 ## Adding Tags when Uploading an Object